 Sacha is a formidable young racing star, with a track record of victories and titles in some of the most prestigious single-seater championships.

 He made his competitive debut at just seven-years-old and went on to race at the highest levels of international karting.
 Graduating to single-seaters Sacha asserted his dominance in a variety of junior categories where he fine-tuned his racecraft.
 In each, he has a long list of podiums, race wins and pole positions, making him a tenacious racing driver.

 Off the back of securing the Japanese Formula 3 title in 2019, Sacha became a professional racing driver for Toyota in 2020 and raced for them in both Super GT500 and Super Formula.
 He claimed five podium finishes in his rookie year across both championships and secured fourth place in the Super GT500 standings.

-After a COVID disrupted season in 2021, Sacha will return to racing in Japan's two premier classes in 2022.
-He will drive the TOM'S #37 car in Super GT500 and remains with Kondo Racing in Super Formula for a second season.
-Alongside his duties in Japan, he will also support Jaguar Racing as their reserve driver for the 2022 Formula E Season.
+After a COVID disrupted season in 2021, Sacha's back racing in Japan's two premier classes this year.
+He's driving the TOM'S #37 car in Super GT500 and remains with Kondo Racing in Super Formula.
+For next season Sacha will make the move to Formula E as he competes for the World Championship with Nissan.

 A disrupted 2021 campaign due to the pandemic didn’t halt Sacha’s pursuit for success as raced in his native Argentina before returning to Japan for Super GT500 and Super Formula with Toyota.